Equiangular lines via matrix projection: Orthogonal projection of matrices

-One benefit of our approach is that it generalizes to the setting of complex equiangular lines, in which case we have a collection of unit vectors $\Ce = \{ v_1, \ldots, v_n \}$ in $\C^r$ satisfying $| \inprod{v_i}{v_j} | = \alpha$ for all $i \neq j$, or equivalently a spherical $S^1(\alpha)$-code where $S^1(\alpha)$ is the circle of radius $\alpha$ centered at $0$ in the complex plane.
-As in the real case, it is well known that the collection $\Ce' = \{ v_1 v_1^{*}, \ldots, v_n v_n^{*} \}$ forms a regular simplex with respect to the Frobenius inner product.
-However, unlike in the real case, a linear combination of complex Hermitian matrices need not be Hermitian when complex coefficients are used.
+Another benefit of our approach is that it generalizes to the setting of complex equiangular lines, in which case we have a collection of unit vectors $\Ce$ in $\C^r$ satisfying $| \inprod{u}{v} | = \alpha$ for all $u \neq v \in \Ce$, i.e.\ a spherical $S^1(\alpha)$-code where $S^1(\alpha)$ is the circle of radius $\alpha$ centered at $0$ in the complex plane.
+As in the real case, it is well known that the Hermitian matrices $\{ v v^{*} : v \in \Ce \}$ form a regular simplex with respect to the Frobenius inner product, so that we have the analogous absolute bound $|\Ce| \leq r^2$.
+However, unlike in the real case, a complex linear combination of Hermitian matrices need not be Hermitian.
 Indeed, even for a single Hermitian matrix $H$ we have $(iH)^* = -i H \neq i H$.
-Therefore, $\Ce'$ is capable of spanning the entire space $\C^{r \times r}$ of $r \times r$ complex matrices and so, unlike in the real case, we project (not necessarily Hermitian) matrices of the form $Vx (Vy)^*$ to obtain the following.
+Therefore, $\{ v v^{*} : v \in \Ce \}$ is capable of spanning the entire space $\C^{r \times r}$ of $r \times r$ complex matrices and so we do not need to restrict ourselves to projecting Hermitian matrices.
+As such, if we let $u \in \Ce$ and let $x$ be a unit eigenvector of the corresponding Gram matrix $M_\Ce$, then orthogonally projecting $\left( \sum_{v \in \Ce}{x(v) v} \right) u^*$ onto the span of $\{ v v^{*} : v \in \Ce \}$ yields the following result which is analogous to \Cref{main_r}.